waterinstitute/hecrasio/src/data/Readme.md

 # Data Processing Code

-Here the data processing consists of the code for analyzing the hec-ras input output in the hecrasio folder.
+Here the data processing code analyzes the hec-ras inputs and outputs.
+This code is found in the hecrasio folder.